Killing of Oscar Grant

 On January 30, 2010, Alameda County prosecutors charged Mehserle with second-degree murder in their indictment for the shooting.
 Mehserle resigned from his position and pleaded not guilty.
 The trial began on June 10, 2010.
-On July 8, 2010, Mehserle was found guilty of involuntary manslaughter and not guilty of the murder charge and voluntary manslaughter.
+On July 8, 2010, Mehserle was found guilty of involuntary manslaughter and not guilty of the murder charge.

 Though initial protests on July 8, 2010, against the jury verdict were peacefully organized, after dark there were incidents of looting, arson, destruction of property, and small riots.
 Nearly 80 people were eventually arrested.
 On November 5, 2010, Mehserle was sentenced to two years, minus time served.
 He served his time in Los Angeles County Jail protective custody, held in a private cell for his safety.
 On June 13, 2011, Mehserle was released under parole after serving 11 months.
+Following a 2012 failed appeal of his conviction, Mehserle changed his name and his profession.

-Oakland civil rights attorney John Burris filed a $25 million wrongful death claim against BART on behalf of Grant's family.
-BART settled with Grant's daughter and mother for a total of $2.8 million in 2011.
+Oakland civil rights attorney John Burris filed a $25,000,000.00 wrongful death claim against BART on behalf of Grant's family.
+BART settled with Grant's daughter and mother for a total of $2,800,000.00 in 2011.
 It also settled with several of Grant's friends who had sued for damages because of police brutality.
 A separate suit by Grant's father did not result in a jury award, as it was decided that due to his imprisonment he was not sufficiently involved in Grant's life.

 The killing, and the protests against it, were an important precursor to the Black Lives Matter movement, which began in 2013.
 The biographical drama film Fruitvale Station (2013), written and directed by Ryan Coogler, portrays the last 24 hours of Grant's life, his killing, and the immediate aftermath.